 Generic Name: tretinoin topical (TRET in oin)

-Brand Names: Altinac, Atralin, Avita, Renova, Retin A Micro Gel, Retin-A, Tretin-X
+Brand Names: Altinac, Atralin, Avita, Refissa, Renova, Retin-A, Tretinoin Emollient Topical, Tretin-X

 What is Renova?

-Renova (tretinoin) is a topical (applied to the skin) form of vitamin A that helps the skin renew itself.
+Renova (tretinoin) is a form of vitamin A that helps the skin renew itself.

-Renova may also be used for purposes other than those listed here.
+Renova may also be used for purposes not listed in this medication guide.

 Use this medication for as many days as it has been prescribed for you even if you think it is not working.
 It may take weeks or months of use before you notice improvement in your skin.